 Biology and genetics of the chestnut blight fungus, Cryphonectria parasitica

-The main activity of our lab from the early 1990s until 2005 was to understand the genetic and biological constraints on biological control of chestnut blight, in a phenomenon known as hypovirulence.
+The main research focus of our lab from the early 1990s until 2005 was the genetic and biological constraints on biological control of chestnut blight using fungal viruses, in a phenomenon known as hypovirulence.
 Some viruses found in C. parasitica have been responsible for the biological control and almost complete recovery of chestnut trees from blight in southern Europe and a few places in North America.
-Our research has addressed questions about the spread of viruses—or the lack of spread in the U.S.—for biological control.
+Our research addressed questions about the spread of viruses—or the lack of spread in the U.S.—for biological control.
 We conducted extensive research in three main areas relating to this question:

-3) Transmission and population genetics of the viruses responsible for hypovirulence.
+4) Transmission and population genetics of viruses in C. parasitica responsible for hypovirulence.

 Neighbor-net network of clonal lineages of Verticillium dahliae based on SNPs generated by genotyping by sequencing.
 The extensive closed loops are indicative of recombination.
 (Published in PLoS One 9e106740)